Syntax

 Booleans

-Agena features the constants true, false, and fail to represent Boolean values. fail may be used to indicate a failed computation.
+Agena has the constants true, false, and fail that represent Boolean values. fail usually indicates a failed computation.
 The operators <, >, =, <>, <=, and >= compare values and return either true or false.
 The operators and, or, not, and xor combine Boolean values.

 > 1 < 2: